dsajdl01/Angular_workshop_emplHierarchy/README.md

 The idea is to get practice on writing application using AngularJS and demonstrate my knowledge to develop single page application.

 ## About
-The application Employment hierarchy enable to user assume identity as any employee.
+The application Employment hierarchy enable users to assume identity as any employee.
 Depend on the employee accessibility the user would get view on other employees.
-When the assumed employee has highest accessibility then the viewer is able to modify employees records or create a new employee and assign new details to created employee.
+When the assumed employee has highest accessibility then the viewer is able to modify employees record or create a new employee and assign new details to created employee.

 ## Testing
 Each controller, service and directive is tested by using Karma Jasmine.